munozedg/redmine_locales/README.md

 Translating/adapting EN-SP locales

-Note: Use Notepad++ to save the modified language files with UNIX format & UTF-8 BOM before uploading into the Redmine instance
+IMPORTANT: Use Notepad++ to save the modified language files with UNIX format & UTF-8 BOM before uploading into the Redmine instance